Things you can do with wetlands:

 - Wetland Gems® offer many opportunities for you to learn more about Wisconisin's wonderful wetlands!
 Many sites offer field trips, festivals, work parties, and more to give you the chance to get to know these wetland treasures better.
 Or explore them on your own!
 Click here to see a list of Wetland Gems® to find one near you.

 - WWA is partnering with our friends at the Natural Resources Foundation of Wisconsin to offer field trips to wetlands and other important Wisconsin natural areas through the Foundation's field trip series.
-Check out their 2014 Field Trip Schedule for a list of these trips.

 Protect and restore wetlands.